racenis/tram-sdk/README.md

 - Move GetTime() out of UI

 - SetScreenSize() causes a segfault

+- Add more types to file reader/writer
+	- String
+	- UID

 #### Not important
 - Switch out all of the std::cout's to Log's